 When fleet operators experience the horror of one of their assets being involved in a serious accident, involving a loss of life and/or serious spills or stock losses, they are often forced to procure the services of a contractual accident investigator under less than ideal circumstances.

 In the midst of a media frenzy, pressure from financial, logistical and management departments for “answers,” requests for information by police investigators, social responsibility considerations, tow-in and vehicle repair decisions, loss-of-income concerns and service replacement challenges you can hardly blame them for making less than informed decisions.

-Just as the field of specialized accident scene investigation and reconstruction is a highly specialized field, selecting the right specialist for the job requires understanding of your needs, challenges and requirements.
-Choosing the right contractual accident investigation and Reconstruction agency to represent you requires a degree of specialized awareness.
+Just as the field of specialised accident scene investigation and reconstruction is a highly specialised field, selecting the right specialist for the job requires an understanding of your needs, challenges and requirements.
+Choosing the right contractual accident investigation and Reconstruction agency to represent you requires a degree of specialised awareness.

 Waiting until you have a serious accident and then scurrying to get hold of the first available accident investigator when the pressure is at the maximum time at a minimum and assets and liabilities affected is not only another accident looking for a place to happen, but could also expose you to additional liabilities and expenses you were not aware of.

 This article is designed to assist the fleet manager or asset controller in identifying, selecting, interviewing, screening, vetting and selecting the right agency to represent them in the event of a serious accident.